vacp2p/rfc/content/docs/rfcs/44/README.md

 44/WAKU2-DANDELION provides significant mitigation against mass deanonymization even if the attacker knows the network topology, i.e. the anonymity graph and the relay mesh graph.

-Mitigation in stronger models, including the active *scaling multi node* model, is weak.
+Mitigation in stronger models, including the *active scaling multi-node* model, is weak.
 We will elaborate on this in future versions of this document.

 44/WAKU2-DANDELION does not protect against targeted deanonymization attacks.